Investigators seek massive North Carolina voting records

 “With so many well-established threats to our election process from abroad, it is odd to see federal resources directed to this particular concern,” Crayton said in a release.

 Greg Flynn, vice chairman of the Wake County elections board, which received a subpoena, said he’s concerned the solemnity of the secret ballot will be threatened should investigators scrutinize absentee ballots.
 Unlike ballots cast on Election Day, absentee ballots can be linked back to the individual voter.
+The state elections board counts nearly 2.3 million such traceable ballots cast during the five-year period in the 44 counties.

 “The broad scope of this subpoena suggests that they don’t understand how elections work and how elections are managed,” Flynn said in an interview.

-It didn’t appear Wednesday the document chase in eastern North Carolina reflected a new uptick in federal scrutiny nationally of voting records and identifying illegal voters.
+The document chase in eastern North Carolina didn’t seem to reflect a new uptick in federal scrutiny nationally of voting records and identifying illegal voters.
 Last month’s cases were brought through a newly created Document and Benefit Fraud Task Force led by Immigrations and Customs Enforcement.
 Those charged came from Mexico, Nigeria, Japan, Germany, Poland and other countries.

+A state board postelection audit for the November 2016 election - in which 4.8 million ballots were cast - counted 41 people who were not U.S. citizens who acknowledged voting.
+All of them were lawfully in the country, the review said.
+President Donald Trump has claimed, without evidence, that he lost the national popular vote that year due to voter fraud.

 Copyright © 2018 The Washington Times, LLC.